 National Hospice Palliative Care Week

 National Hospice Palliative Care Week is a time to celebrate and highlight the incredible work being done to provide quality palliative care across the country.
-Join us in recognizing the impact of palliative care on individuals and families, and to call for better access to this care for all.
-The first full week of May marks National Hospice Palliative Care Week in Canada.
+It is also a time to call for better access to quality hospice palliative care, for every community, in every setting, The first full week of May marks National Hospice Palliative Care Week in Canada.

 About the Theme